daniel-collings/country-facts/README.dev.md

 ## Introduction
 The Country Facts web application is a basic single page application which allows users to search for countries and find out more information about them.

+## Getting Started
+To see the live application goto: [Country Facts](https://daniel-collings.github.io/country-facts/) hosted on GitHub Pages.
+For getting the application running locally assuming the repo is cloned and you're in the root of the project:
+1. `npm install`
+2. `npm run dev`

 ## Features
 - Dynamic searching of countries
 - 'Did you mean?' view to navigate to the correct page when one of more results are returned.